Paul Lim wonders if Malaysia should aim for food self-sufficiency and food security instead of exporting more cash crops to earn more money.

 Questions have also been raised about the failure of a heavily subsidised industrialisation programme (“Where does Malaysia’s paddy and rice industry stand?”).
 Land used to cultivate rice has been used to build factories.

-Malaysian leaders seem to have bought into the idea that manufacturing, industrialising and now the fourth industrialisation were the only way to move up the development ladder towards “first world” status.
+Malaysian leaders seem to have bought into the idea that manufacturing, industrialising and now the fourth industrialisation revolution are the only way to move up the development ladder towards “first world” status.
 The country is still on this linear path.
 It was like swinging from one side of the pendulum to the other side, neglecting agriculture.

 In Malaysia, agriculture seems stuck along the colonial path of promoting monoculture, ie from rubber to oil palm oil to… what’s next?
 Coconut?
 Cocoa?
 Rubber and palm oil cannot promote food security/food self-sufficiency.
 Palm oil has become a pillar of Malaysian exports along with fossil fuels, making Malaysia dependent on world demand.